HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 Reference Link:  [https://developer.huaweicloud.com/intl/en-us/endpoint?OBS](https://developer.huaweicloud.com/intl/en-us/endpoint?OBS)
 :::

-## (Intranet VPN Access) Tests the network connectivity between the Failback Host and the Failback Transition Host
+## (Intranet VPN Access) Tests the network connectivity between the Takeover Host and the Failback Transition Host

 ::: tip
-If the switchback test environment is connected to the Intranet of the production site through VPN, you can perform this operation to test the network connectivity between the Failback Host and the Failback Transition Host.
+If the switchback test environment is connected to the Intranet of the production site through VPN, you can perform this operation to test the network connectivity between the Takeover Host and the Failback Transition Host.
 :::

-### The Failback Host is a Linux
+### The Takeover Host is a Linux

 #### Verification test procedure

-Log in to the Failback Host.
+Log in to the Takeover Host.

 #### Test access to port 10729 of the Failback Transition Host

 ::: tip
-Ensure that the ssh command is running on the Failback Host
+Ensure that the ssh command is running on the Takeover Host
 :::

 Test command: